Ralph George Hawtrey: The gold standard and the Great Depression

 During World War I, most countries, including the United States, effectively abandoned the gold standard to finance their wartime expenditures.
 This led to a massive drop in demand for gold and thus a large drop in its value.
 After the war ended, the countries sought to reconstitute the system.
 Hawtrey in 1919 and Gustav Cassel (independently in 1920–21) warned that restoring the gold standard without a simultaneous policy of restricting the international monetary demand for gold would push up gold prices and result in a deflationary crisis.

 Hawtrey was instrumental in organising the Genoa Conference in 1922, and his and Cassel's cautions were reflected in the resolutions.
-Cassel proposed that circulation of gold coins should be ended; while this proposal was rejected at the conference, when England returned to the gold standard in 1925, circulation of gold coinage was indeed eliminated by Churchill's Gold Standard Act.
+Cassel proposed that circulation of gold coins should be ended; while this proposal was rejected at the conference, when the UK returned to the gold standard in 1925, circulation of gold coinage was indeed eliminated by Churchill's Gold Standard Act 1925.

 In contrast to Hawtrey and Cassel's support for a managed gold standard, Keynes opposed a return to the gold standard.
 While agreeing with Hawtrey and Cassel that a return to the gold standard would be deflationary in the short run, Keynes believed that it would be inflationary in the long run, and thus unstable.
 Irving Fisher also thought that the gold standard was unstable and would have undesirable deflationary or inflationary pressures.

 For most of the 1920s, the various countries did restrain their demand for gold.
 In Hawtrey and Cassel's view, at the end of the 1920s, due to the actions of the French central bank and the US Federal Reserve, there was a rapid increase in the price of gold, which meant, under the gold standard, a general deflation.
 This led to the Great Depression in the late 1920s and 1930s.

 Hawtrey and Cassel both recognised the dominant role of the United States in the world economy after World War I. They recommended that the Federal Reserve pursue aggressive monetary policies to counteract the deflationary pressures after 1929.
-When it became clear that the US was unwilling to pursue such policies, they both recommended that their respective countries (England and Sweden respectively) leave the gold standard.
-England left the gold standard in September 1931 and Sweden suspended it shortly afterwards, with Cassel playing an important role in the latter.
+When it became clear that the US was unwilling to pursue such policies, they both recommended that their respective countries (UK and Sweden respectively) leave the gold standard.
+The UK left the gold standard in September 1931 and Sweden suspended it shortly afterwards, with Cassel playing an important role in the latter.